dolthub/dolt-workbench/README.dev.md

 # Developer Guide

-## Releasing dolt-workbench (v1)
+## Releasing dolt-workbench (manual)
 NOTE: This method of releasing the workbench has now been automated.
-See "Releasing dolt-workbench (v2)" below.
+See "Releasing dolt-workbench (automated)" below.

 ### 1. Use the `Release dolt-workbench` GitHub Action